ai-core-tools/hsu-docs/api/protocol-buffers.md

 ### Automatic Generation

-The HSU Universal Makefile System handles all code generation automatically:
+The HSU Make System handles all code generation automatically:

 ```bash
 # Generate protocol buffer stubs for all languages